Women in Chad: Historical Political Figures

 See linked pages for more information.

 Fatimé Kimto (died May 21, 2015) was a Chadian politician.
 She was the first woman to serve in a cabinet position in the country's history.
 She was first named to the cabinet in 1982, becoming the Minister of Social Affairs and Women; she remained in the post until 1984.
 Her last post was as the Minister of Civil Service, Labor, and Employment.

+Achta Toné Gossingar (1 July 1941 – 23 November 2011) was the first female minister in the government of Idriss Déby; she went on to become a public health advocate, working in preventing death rates from AIDS and maternal death before her death in a plane crash in 2011.

 Elise Loum (born 1956, Chad) was a vice-president of the African Union's Pan-African Parliament from 2004 to 2009.

 Bourkou Louise Kabo (5 July 1934 – 13 June 2019) was a Chadian politician.
 She was the first woman to be elected to the National Assembly of Chad.

 Kalthouma Nguembang was a Chadian politician, who was an early member of the Chadian Progressive Party (PPT).
 She was elected to the National Assembly of Chad in 1968, but was later imprisoned by François Tombalbaye who accused her of plotting against him.

 Current/Recent Political Figures

 See linked pages for more information.

 Lydie Beaassemda (born c.
 1967) is a Chadian politician.
 Since 2 May 2021, she has been Minister of Higher Education and Research under Chad's Transitional Military Council.
-She is also a leading member of the Party for Democracy and Full Independence (PDI) founded by her father, and she has headed the party since his death in 2018.
+She is also a leading member of the Party for Democracy and Full Independence (PDI), founded by her father, and she has headed the party since his death in 2018.

 Amina Priscille Longoh (born 1991) is a Chadian humanitarian organizer and politician.
-She has served as in the government of Chad as minister of women and the protection of early childhood since July 2020.
+She has served in the government of Chad as Minister of Women and the Protection of early childhood since July 2020.
+She is one of the main women's rights activists in Chad.

 Hinda Déby Itno (born 5 April 1980) is a former Chadian First Lady who served from 2005 until the death of her husband, President Idriss Déby, in April 2021.
 She has been an advocate for ending the AIDS epidemic in Chad, and was named a UNAIDS "Special Ambassador" for the Prevention of HIV and the Protection and Health of Adolescents.

 Aziza Baroud (born August 4, 1965) is a Chadian politician who has served in various senior government positions such as Minister for Public Health & National Solidarity, and Minister for the Economy.
 Baroud has been the Permanent Representative to the United Nations since 2019, and is on the Religions for Peace Secretary General's Advisory Council.
-In 1989 she received a master's degree in applied economics from the Université Paris Dauphine.
+In 1989, she received a master's degree in applied economics from the Université Paris Dauphine.